David-Zvekic/TokensVisible/README.md

 **Enhanced mode is approximately the same speed as standard but with improved sight-lines.

 **Super mode is about 25% slower, but with even more improvement to sight-lines

+(note this feature is disabled in Foundry 0.9 because it is no longer required)

 ![Ray Casting](RayCasting.png)